ivangfr/springboot-graphql-databases/README.md

 }
 ```

-- get author by id and return some information about his/her books including reviews of his/her book stored in `book-review-api`
+- get author by id and return some information about his/her books including reviews of his/her book stored in `book-review-api`.
+P.S. as the book stored in `author-book-api` has ISBN `123` and the book stored in `book-review-api` has the same ISBN,
+it is possible to retrieve reviews of the book.
+Otherwise, an empty list will be returned in case `book-review-api` does
+not have a specific ISBN or the service is down.
 ```
 {
   getAuthorById(authorId: 1) {